GET FREE DAILY QUOTES

 Why doesn’t constant trampling defeat the dandelion?
 The key to its strength is its long and sturdy root, which extends deep into the earth.
 The same principle applies to people.
 The true victors in life are those who, enduring repeated challenges and setbacks, have sent the roots of their being to such a depth that nothing can shake them. - Daisaku Ikeda

-We're more like tulips, who need much less care than an orchid but won't withstand repeated trampling or constant bad weather.
+We're more like tulips, which need much less care than an orchid but won't withstand repeated trampling or constant bad weather.

 Gardening and Leadership

-While this flower metaphor might be interesting as a self-assessment, its power lies in the application to the people we serve.
+While this flower metaphor might be interesting as a self-assessment, its power lies in its application to the people we serve.

 We certainly shouldn't put people into boxes or use this metaphor to cast judgement.
-Rather, wondering if someone is more of a dandelion or an orchid is a great starting point for us to exercise empathy in difficult situations.
+However, wondering if someone is more of a dandelion or an orchid helps us exercise empathy in difficult situations.

-Like teachers and gardeners, remarkable leaders understand who needs a little water, warmth, or sunshine.
+Like effective teachers and gardeners, remarkable leaders understand who needs a little water, warmth, or sunshine.

 We'll take it from here and arrange a time to talk!